ansible/ansible-creator/README.md

 optional arguments:
-  -h, --help            show this help message and exit --verbose             Increase output verbosity --init-path INIT_PATH
+  -h, --help            show this help message and exit --na, --no-ansi       Disable the use of ANSI codes for terminal color.
+  --lf LOG_FILE, --log-file <file> LOG_FILE
+                        Log file to write to.
+  --ll {notset,debug,info,warning,error,critical}, --log-level <level> {notset,debug,info,warning,error,critical}
+                        Log level for file output.
+  --la {true,false}, --log-append <bool> {true,false}
+                        Append to log file.
+  -v, --verbose         Give more Cli output.
+Option is additive, and can be used up to 3 times.
+  --init-path INIT_PATH
                         The path in which the skeleton collection will be created.
 The default is the current working directory.
   --force               Force re-initialize the specified directory as an Ansible collection.
 ```

 ```
-$ ansible-creator init namespace.name --init-path $HOME
+$ ansible-creator init testns.testname --init-path $HOME
-INFO     starting requested action 'init'
-INFO     collection namespace.name successfully created at /home/ansible
+    Note: collection testns.testname created at /home/ansible-dev
 ```

 Running the above command generates an Ansible Collection with the following structure: